blackguard/nd-plotter/README.md

 | r             | x         | number               | maximum radius around center for points |
 | dt            |           | number               | time step (default: time step from current config) |
 | steps         |           | non-negative integer | number of time steps to run point cloud (default: Infinity) |

+## Operation

+Overall, one or more plots is displayed.
+Optionally, each plot is followed by a point cloud which is a set of points that start out from nearly the same point and evolve according to the function, giving a sense of the dynamics.

+Each of the displayed plots is controlled by a Config.
+If there is no _iter_ property defined in the Equation Definition, then the Config is the Equation Definition itself and only one plot is displayed.
+If there is an _iter_ property defined, then each Config returned defines one plot, and the Equation Definition and Config are combined to form the merged Config used for that plot.
+In either case, the _extrapolator_, _dt_ and _x0_ properties must be defined in the (merged) Config.

 ## Examples